chepedev/WhatMonsterDex/README.md

 - Xcode 26.2 or later
 - iOS 26.2 or later
 - macOS Tahoe 26.1 or later

+Everythig up to date with the latest version of Xcode and Swift as of Dec 2025.

 ### Installation